beans

 This is a very traditional espresso!

-However, many people actually still like that.
-So if you’re reading this, and you’re not a hardcore espresso snob who’s deep into the rabbit hole of extraction theory, then you should give it a go.
+However, many people still like that.
+So, if you’re reading this, and you’re not a hardcore espresso snob who’s deep into the rabbit hole of extraction theory, then you should give it a go.

-It’s a potent shot of espresso with no acidity at all and subtle notes of cacao nibs.
+Overall, this is a potent espresso shot with no acidity and subtle notes of cacao nibs.

-If you are looking for some beans to fill that superautomatic espresso machine, this would be an excellent choice.
+This would be an excellent choice if you are looking for some beans to fill that superautomatic espresso machine.

 6: Trade Coffee Subscription for Espresso

-I’m a big fan of coffee clubs, and Trade Coffee is one of the best out there.
+I’m a big fan of coffee clubs, and Trade Coffee is one of the most popular options out there.

-Most coffee subscriptions are difficult to recommend because they tend to focus on a specific style of roasting.
+Most coffee subscriptions can be difficult to recommend because they focus on a specific roasting style.

 Trade Coffee is unique because they are hooked up with a bunch of different top-notch roasters.

-You get special coffee recommendations based on your brewing method and coffee preference.
+You get particular coffee recommendations based on your brewing method and coffee preference.

 So if you like it dark and intense, you can get that.
-And if you like it fruity, you can select that option.
+And if you like it fruity and light, you also have that option.

-So if you want to receive freshly roasted, awesome espresso beans curated specifically for your needs, then check out this club.
+So if you want to receive freshly roasted, excellent espresso beans curated for your needs, then check out this club.

 There’s even a generous discount when you sign up.